sal55/langs/MFeatures.md

 ### Pass-by-reference
-Reference parameters used `&` in front of the parameter name.
+Reference parameters use `&` in front of the parameter name.
 This means address-of is applied automatically to arguements, and dereferencing is done automatically to the parameter within the function.

 This shows 3 ways of updating a variable in the caller:
 ````